 All of the airlines are relatively safe.
 Flying from the mainland can be a bumpy flight at times.

 If you’re concerned about the age of the aircraft, stick to Aloha.
 Hawaiian Air and some other airlines are reported to buy Aloha’s old planes.
 Aloha is known for having the newest aircraft in the Hawaiian sky.
-Though I find that Aloha is generally more expensive on an average day.
-The best deals come from ATA, United, and of course the interisland tiny planes like pacific wings.
+However, I find that Aloha is generally more expensive on an average day.
+The best deals come from ATA, United, and of course, the interisland tiny planes like pacific wings.